 He shows a patronizing smile of someone who has no plans of exiting his vehicle, no plans of exchanging insurance or contact information, no plans of being decent or empathetic or responsible.
 “Well. . .” he trails off with feigned concern, the way a bully apologizes to his victim in the principal’s office, “are you OH-KAY?”
 His tone is not just cavalier, but almost incredulous that someone who he struck with his truck might be injured.

-But it’s too late.
-He begins rolling, and seconds later, with the walk sign still indicating it’s my turn, he is gone.
+He begins rolling away, and seconds later, with the walk sign still indicating it’s my turn, he is gone.

 I exhale, allowing the very last remnants of my faith in mankind to escape my lungs, and finish crossing the street.
 Left foot, right foot, left foot, right foot.
 And when I safely make it to the other side of the street, I look back in anger, ignoring the advice of Oasis, circa 1995.
 There sits my lonely, innocent hat abandoned on the double yellow line.

 When the light changes back to a walk sign, I dawdle.
 I freeze.
-I consider whether this is a “shame me twice” scenario.
+I consider whether this is a “fool me twice” scenario.
 Whether I should keep marching and leave the past behind.

 So, I walk back to the middle of the street with heightened sensory cognizance of every vehicle and driver and pedestrian in a 15 mile radius.
 I am ALERT.
 I approach my hat and kneel beside it, a wounded, orphaned cub in need of medical attention.
 I lift it, tenderly swipe my hand over the seams, and place it backwards on my melon, looking out behind us.